-The Company's financial instruments consist of cash, restricted cash, marketable securities, accounts payable and accrued liabilities.
-Cash, accounts payable and accrued liabilities are classified as financial assets and liabilities at amortized cost and are measured at amortized cost.
+The Company's financial instruments consist of cash and cash equivalents, restricted cash, marketable securities, accounts payable and accrued liabilities, and accrued compensation and benefits.
+Cash and cash equivalents, restricted cash, accounts payable and accrued liabilities, and accrued compensation and benefits are classified as financial assets and liabilities at amortized cost and are measured at amortized cost.
 Marketable securities are classified and measured as FVTPL.